ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 The ``ipmath()`` filter can be used to do simple IP math/arithmetic.

-Here are a few simple examples
+Here are a few simple examples:

 .. code-block:: yaml+jinja